Some cancer drugs can cause changes to your eyes and your eyesight. But there are treatments that can help and things you can do to cope.

 Tips for dealing with eye infections

-- If the infection is viral, your doctor or nurse may prescribe antihistamine pills or eye drops to relieve symptoms
+- Your doctor or nurse may prescribe antihistamine pills or eye drops to relieve symptoms if the infection is viral.

-- If the infection is bacterial your doctor or nurse will prescribe antibiotic eye drops or ointments
+- Your doctor or nurse will prescribe antibiotic eye drops or ointments if the infection is bacterial.

-- Don’t go swimming in public pools – chlorinated water can make sore eyes worse
+- Don’t go swimming in chlorinated pools – chlorine in water can make sore eyes worse.

-Some cancer drugs can make your eyes very dry and sore.
+Some chemotherapy drugs and targeted cancer drugs can make your eyes very dry and sore.
 They might feel gritty, as though there is something in your eye.